75% reservation for locals: Haryana moves Supreme Court against HC’s stay order

+Mehta said that the HC had passed the order after hearing him for only 90 seconds.

+He submitted that the “order has not come out yet” and urged that the matter be listed “on Monday subject to placing the order on record”.
+The CJI agreed to the request.

-The law was stayed by a bench of Justices Ajay Tewari and Pankaj Jain following a petition filed by the Faridabad Industries Association and other associations from Haryana.
+The HC order came on a plea by the Faridabad Industries Association and other associations from Haryana.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines